List of Altair: A Record of Battles characters: Main characters

 A 19-year-old (17 at the start of the series), Mahmut is the youngest member of the Divan and youngest to achieve the rank of Pasha.
 Mahmut hails from the Tuğril tribe, a village of expert falconers that was destroyed during the war with the Balt-Rhein Empire twelve years before the series.
 After the death of his mother and the destruction of his home, Mahmut pushes himself to pass the army entrance test at the age of twelve, and seeks perpetual peace for his country.
 At the beginning of the series, Mahmut has been Pasha only for a short time and lacks the maturity to understand his position.
 Initially idealistic and naïve, Mahmut's single-minded goal to protect his country, as well as his aloofness, has made him inconsiderate and reckless.
-After acting on his own to stop the Hisar Rebellion, Mahmut is temporarily demoted from Pasha and begins traveling around West Rumeliana to gain more experience outside of Türkiye.
+After acting on his own to stop the Hisar Rebellion, Mahmut is temporarily demoted from Pasha and begins traveling around West Rumeliana to gain more experience outside of Turkey.
 After resolving the civil war, Mahmut regains his Pasha rank and is appointed to handle foreign military affairs.
-Mahmut's exploits against the empire continue to grant him more prestige, and he is eventually appointed second-in-command of Zağanos's Imperial Invasion army by the Divan, leading the defense of Türkiye from the empire's advances, to the point of his allies start calling him "Star of Hope".
-For his efforts in the war, Mahmut is awarded rule over the Mızrak Province, determined to establish a trade network between Türkiye and their neighboring countries in the east.
+Mahmut's exploits against the empire continue to grant him more prestige, and he is eventually appointed second-in-command of Zağanos's Imperial Invasion army by the Divan, leading the defense of Turkey from the empire's advances, to the point of his allies start calling him "Star of Hope".
+For his efforts in the war, Mahmut is awarded rule over the Mızrak Province, determined to establish a trade network between Turkey and their neighboring countries in the east.

 Over the course of the series, Mahmut becomes more mature and aware of the complicated politics between nations, while accepting that fighting is unavoidable sometimes, but still tries to minimize bloodshed.
 Mahmut's honesty, integrity, and cleverness earns the respect of those around him.
 Aside from possessing a high intellect and a knack for strategies, he is self-taught in Tuğril tribe falconer techniques and is able to direct his beloved tame golden eagle, Iskender, to deadly effect.
-Due to his youth, people outside of Greater Türkiye tend to underestimate Mahmut, allowing him to catch opponents by surprise with his skills as a fighter and strategist.
+Due to his youth, people outside of Greater Turkey tend to underestimate Mahmut, allowing him to catch opponents by surprise with his skills as a fighter and strategist.
 Mahmut is often complimented for his good looks and enjoys writing poetry in his free time.
 He tends to be naïve and easily flustered around women when they interact with him in a unprofessional manner and is often teased by his friends for this "weakness".